IMPORTANT INFORMATION...

 In case of an emergency, what should I do?

-During registration, we will provide you with telephone numbers to give to your family for emergency use.
+During registration, we will provide you with telephone numbers for your family for emergency use.

 If an emergency occurs during the hike, report it to the Tankwa Camino Management team.
 Danie Pieterse will make all the necessary arrangements.

-If an emergency or other transport becomes necessary, you will be responsible for the related costs.
+You will be responsible for the related costs if an emergency or other transport becomes necessary.
 Rates will be calculated according to AA rates.
-Emergency services, such as ambulances, will be at the expense of the hiker and charged at private service or provincial rates as appropriate.
-Vehicles will not drive to towns for luxuries like ice or alcoholic beverages under any circumstances.
+Emergency services, such as ambulances, will be at the hiker's expense and charged at private service or provincial rates as appropriate.
+Under no circumstances will vehicles drive to towns for luxuries like ice or alcoholic beverages.

 Do I need to buy my own food?